emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## Bingeflex
-### Score: 24/26
+### Score: 23/26
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be lowered. ✔️
 1. Finds popular things with no issue, including older content. ✔️
 1. Has 5 servers and server 2 and beyond autoswitch when one fails. ✔️
 1. Site does have episode auto-next. ✔️
-1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
 1. Has built in subs for most content + customization.  ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does have watch lists, and you can login in settings to sync them across devices. ✔️